NoorhanAbbas/RAGChatbots_Workshop2025/index.md

 # 🤖 RAG Chatbots Workshop 2025

 Welcome to the **RAG Chatbots Workshop 2025**!
 This hands-on workshop aims to build and deploy Retrieval-Augmented Generation (RAG)-based chatbots using educational PDF content on HuggingFace Spaces.
+This chatbot/assistant will be used as part of the Lingua Connect project.

 ---